gbmhunter/blog/content/pages/pcb-design/component-packages/_index.md

 [Answers.com's Surface-mount Technology page](http://www.answers.com/topic/surface-mount-technology).
 Broad spectrum of information regarding SMT components, the production methods and package sizes.

 {{< figure src="/wp-includes/images/crystal/document.png" width="46px" caption="PDF" >}}

 Suggested Pad Layouts For A Number Of Packages (Diodes INC) - Many recommended pad layouts/land patterns for common packages all in one PDF!

 Quick-tecks SMT Package Dimensions PDF, which contains hundreds of dimensions for common SMD component packages.
-You can [download it from here](http://www.quick-teck.co.uk/TechArticleDoc/9522698761347382744.pdf), or alternatively, use the file stored on this site below.
+You can [download it from here](http://www.quick-teck.co.uk/TechArticleDoc/9522698761347382744.pdf), or alternatively, use the local link [here](/docs/Quick-tecks SMT Package Dimensions.pdf).

-[wpfilebase tag=file id=12 /]